'Very difficult decision': Wairoa Star to close after more than 100 years

 A northern Hawke’s Bay community newspaper with more than a century of history is the latest casualty in a string of shutdowns and cuts sweeping through the New Zealand media sector.

-The Wairoa Star, a paid-for publication published twice weekly on Tuesday and Thursday morning, told shareholders on Tuesday that this Thursday’s paper would be its last.
+Publishers of The Wairoa Star, a paid-for publication published twice weekly on Tuesday and Thursday, told shareholders on Tuesday that this Thursday’s paper would be its last.

 Wairoa Star chairman Matt Wilson said a mix of inflationary pressures and high interest rates contributed to a tough economic environment and the board had “exhausted all options” trying to keep the paper afloat.

 “Despite best efforts to control costs wherever possible, business revenue continued to decline over the last 12 months.
-We therefore had to make the very difficult decision to close The Wairoa Star, having exhausted all options available to us in our attempts to retain it,” he said.
+We therefore had to make the very difficult decision to close the Wairoa Star, having exhausted all options available to us in our attempts to retain it,” Wilson said.

 In March, shareholders were told that the paper suffered a $74,000 loss in 2023.
-They were also informed of some of the challenges facing the business, such as the “changing media landscape” that is seeing readers and advertisers shift to social media or search-based technology like Facebook and Google.
+They were also informed of some of the challenges facing the business, such as the “changing media landscape” that is seeing readers and advertisers shift to social media or search-based technology such as Facebook and Google.

 The business will cease trading, pay creditors, pay employee entitlements, and refund subscribers who have paid in advance.
 Assets, including The Wairoa Star building, will also be sold.
 Net proceeds after costs will be returned to shareholders based on their holdings.